Wembley Stadium: Football

 Bristol Rovers won the game 3–1 in front of 61,589 which was a stadium record until the Championship play-off final two days later when Derby County beat West Bromwich Albion 1–0 to become the first team at the new stadium to win promotion to the FA Premier League.

 The first FA Cup Final at the new Wembley (between Manchester United and Chelsea) was on 19 May 2007, with a crowd attendance of 89,826.
 Chelsea won 1–0 with a goal by Didier Drogba, making him the first player to score in the FA Cup Final at the new Wembley – the first male player to score in four separate FA Cup Finals.
 Chelsea goalkeeper Petr Čech also became the first goalkeeper not to concede a goal in a competitive game at Wembley.
 Chelsea were the last winners of the cup final at the old Wembley and the first winners at the new.

 The first game involving the full England national team was a friendly played on 1 June 2007, against Brazil.
 The match saw captain John Terry become the first England international goal scorer at the new stadium when he scored in the 68th minute.
 Diego became the first full international player to score for a visiting team when he scored in stoppage time, with the full-time result being a 1–1 draw.
 The first competitive senior international was played on 8 September 2007 between England and Israel.
 This game ended 3–0.
 The first player to score international goals at both the old and new stadia was Michael Owen when he scored for England against Israel.
-On 22 August Germany beat England 2–1 to become the first team to beat them in the new stadium.
+On 22 August, Germany beat England 2–1 to become the first team to beat them in the new stadium.
 England's first competitive defeat at the new stadium was on 21 November 2007 when Croatia won 3–2.
-This match cost England qualification to Euro 2008 and head coach Steve McClaren his job.
+This match cost England qualification to UEFA Euro 2008 and head coach Steve McClaren his job.

 The second FA Cup final held at the new stadium took place on 17 May 2008, with Portsmouth winning the title 1–0 against Cardiff City; Nwankwo Kanu scored the only goal.
 The final's 89,874 crowd attendance remains the largest football attendance in the new Wembley's history.